TL:DR

 Clearly, the points above do not give any comfort that this is a HIPAA-compliant service.
 In fact, as many users have pointed out, this is not even an email but a ‘link’ to the information saved on google’s servers.
 As such, you would have expected that the data is stored in an encrypted format despite the fact that it could be password-protected.
 There has been no assurance given by Google that the emails will be deleted from the server even after the expiry or being revoked.

 When both sender and recipient use Gmail, the email appears normal.
-But recipients who do not use Gmail get a link for viewing the email in a browser.
+But recipients who do not use the Gmail app get a link for viewing the email in a browser.
 There are many more comprehensive services like the Buzz Platform that provide this feature much more comprehensive and consistent manner.

 What About the Other Email Provider Options